Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Introduction

 where $\supp \mu_P$ is the support of the measure $\mu_P$.
 Given the important consequences that studying the first two orders had in Equation \eqref{socosmocds}, one can wonder what happens at the next order.
 In this paper, we prove that this expectation has a finite order Taylor expansion, i.e. that for any $k$, if $f$ is smooth enough, there exist deterministic constants $\alpha_i^P(f)$ such that

-As we said previously, asymptotic expansion involving non-analytic functions can be summarized to the paper \cite{macl} of Ercolani and McLaughlin, as well as \cite{precurso} from Haagerup and Thorbj\o rnsen.
-However the proof relies on the explicit formula of the law of the eigenvalues of the random matrix considered.
+As previously mentioned, up until recently, all the results on asymptotic expansion for non-analytic functions can be summed up in the paper \cite{macl} of Ercolani and McLaughlin, as well as \cite{precurso} from Haagerup and Thorbj\o rnsen.
+However, the proofs rely on the explicit formula for the law of the eigenvalues of the random matrix considered.
 Since there exist no such formula for the eigenvalues of a polynomial in independent Haar unitary matrices, we cannot adapt this proof.
 Instead we rely on the strategy developed in \cite{un,deux,trois}.
 The main idea is to interpolate Haar unitary matrices and free Haar unitaries with the help of a free unitary Brownian motion.
-The main tool to do so is free stochastic calculus, although in this paper we rely on Proposition 3.3 of \cite{deux} to circumvent most of those computations.
+This object can be seen as the large $N$ limit of the Haar unitary Brownian motion.
+We refer to \cite{bianebr,freebrlaw} for the construction of the free unitary Brownian motion, \cite{ref1} for its use in free probability, and \cite{ref2} for its link with its matrix counterpart.
+The main tool to do so is the free stochastic calculus, although in this paper we rely on Proposition 3.3 of \cite{deux} to circumvent most of those computations.
 Once they are done, we are left with Equation \eqref{compderivat}, which is strongly reminiscent of the Schwinger-Dyson Equation for the unitary group.
-There is a long history between these type of equations and asymptotic expansions in Random Matrix Theory, we refer to \cite{ADGuion} for a very complete introduction.
+The relationship between this type of equations and asymptotic expansions has a long history in Random Matrix Theory.
+We refer to \cite{ADGuion} for a very complete introduction.
 Then we use the invariance of the Haar measure under the group operation, which is a staple in most computations involving the Haar measure, notably in the field of Weingarten calculus.
 After computing and carefully estimating the remainder term, this yields the following theorem.